700gtk/ML_MNIST/README.md

 OVO: One-V-One, a strategy to train a binary classifier to return true if one of two digits are present.
 This results in 45 individual classifiers and an improvement in accuracy.
 OVA: One-V-All, a strategy that trains a binary classifier to classify one digit.
 This results in 10 classifiers, one for each digit.

+# MLP Neural Net
+### 95.55% accuracy
+A Multi layer perceptron model.
+This uses dense hidden layers of perceptron models culminating in a softmax final layer to accurately classify digits.